django-getpaid/django-getpaid/docs/installation.rst

 Create Order model
 ------------------

 You need to create your own model for an order.
-It needs to inherit from ``getpaid.models.AbstractOrder`` and you need to implement some methods.
+It should inherit from ``getpaid.models.AbstractOrder`` (if not, it must implement its methods) and you need to implement some methods.
 It could look like this example:

 .. code-block:: python